KooiInc/LifeCSS/README.md

 # LifeCSS

-A small library to add or modify css rules in situ
+A small library to add or modify css rules in situ.